 We would like to welcome you to Whisconier Middle School and a new school year!
-This year will provide you with a plethora of exciting and meaningful academic learning opportunities.
-Please put forth your best efforts and make this year your best school year yet!
+This year will be like no other year we have ever experienced.
+We are planning to provide you with exciting and meaningful academic learning opportunities for both in person and remote learning.
+We ask that you are patient and flexible and please put forth your best efforts to make this a successful year.

 The WMS staff looks forward to working with you, helping you attain your goals, learn new content and develop new skills.
 It is important that schooling be conducted in an environment of mutual respect and trust.
-Achieving a learning environment where all can maximize their growth and learning is the foundation of a fair and consistent discipline policy.
+Achieving a learning environment where all can maximize their growth and learning is the foundation of a fair and consistent policy.